 By Anna Sekula Posted November 16, 2011, 2:59 PM EST

-NEW YORK In 2009, when Nintendo took over Times Square's Military Island for the launch of Wii Sports Resort, the video game company crafted a tropical arcade with 50 tons of sand and a steel drum band.
+In 2009, when Nintendo took over Times Square's Military Island for the launch of Wii Sports Resort, the video game company crafted a tropical arcade with 50 tons of sand and a steel drum band.
 On Saturday, the brand returned to the public location with an even bigger, more experiential installation for the launch of Super Mario 3D Land.

 With the debut of the new title, Mario, who was first introduced more than 20 years ago and is perhaps Nintendo's biggest franchise, is reinvented in three-dimensional form on the Nintendo 3DS console.
 It was this new side to the game the marketing team was hoping to capture by crafting a life-size version of the game.
 The brand and its event agency, the Marketing Arm, also looked to tap into Mario's popularity and broad appeal with a variety of activations for kids, adults, avid players, and more casual gamers.